httpwg/http-extensions/draft-ietf-httpbis-resumable-upload.md

 - A `2xx (Successful)` status code indicates that representation data was appended but the upload is not complete.
 The client can continue appending representation data.
 - For a `307 (Temporary Redirect)` or `308 (Permanent Redirect)` status code, the client MAY retry appending to the new URI.
-- For a `409 (Conflict)` status code, the client SHOULD attempt to resume the upload by using the offset from the `Upload-Offset` response header field.
+- For a `409 (Conflict)` status code, the client SHOULD attempt to resume the upload by either retrieving the current offset ({{offset-retrieving}}) or using the value from the response's `Upload-Offset` header field.
 - For other `4xx (Client Error)` status codes, the client SHOULD NOT attempt to retry or resume the upload, unless the semantics of the response allow or recommend the client to retry the request.
 - For a `5xx (Server Error)` status code or if no final response was received at all due to connectivity issues, the client SHOULD automatically attempt upload resumption by retrieving the current offset ({{offset-retrieving}}).